AbiramiRathina/genomic-curation-pipeline/README.md

 To ensure biological realism and domain alignment:

-* I referenced **six publications** listed on the official project guideline source:
+* Referenced **six publications** listed on the official project guideline source:
   **[https://advp.niagads.org/publications](https://advp.niagads.org/publications)**
-* I opened a **separate Jupyter notebook (`notebook.ipynb`)** where I scraped and read through the abstracts, figure captions, and key variant–gene–phenotype descriptions from these papers.
+* Opened a **separate Jupyter notebook (`notebook.ipynb`)** where I scraped and read through the abstracts, figure captions, and key variant–gene–phenotype descriptions from these papers.
 * From these documents, I **manually wrote 20 short phrasing-style snippets**, each mimicking the style of genetics literature (variants, genes, phenotypes, relation verbs).
 * These curated snippets were finally saved into the repository as **`texts.csv`**, with two columns: